rprops/PhenoFlow/README.md

 ===============
 - **Authors**: Ruben Props [Ruben.Props@UGent.be], Pieter Monsieurs, Mohamed Mysara, Lieven Clement, Nico Boon

-<p align="justify">Accompanying code for <a href="http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12607/full"> Props et al. (2016), Measuring the biodiversity of microbial communities by flow cytometry, *Methods in Ecology and Evolution*, doi:10.1111/2041-210X.12607</a>
+Accompanying code for <a href="http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12607/full"> Props et al. (2016), Measuring the biodiversity of microbial communities by flow cytometry, *Methods in Ecology and Evolution*, doi:10.1111/2041-210X.12607</a>

-The goal of this method is to translate (longitudinal) flow cytometry data, into diversity estimates of microbial communities, such as depicted below (data available at <a href="http://datadryad.org/resource/doi:10.5061/dryad.m1c04"> doi:10.5061/dryad.m1c04 </a>), which can be compared with 16S amplicon data sets.
+<p align="justify">The goal of this method is to translate (longitudinal) flow cytometry data, into diversity estimates of microbial communities, such as depicted below (data available at <a href="http://datadryad.org/resource/doi:10.5061/dryad.m1c04"> doi:10.5061/dryad.m1c04 </a>), which can be compared with 16S amplicon data sets. </p>
 ![alt text][logo]
 [logo]: https://github.com/rprops/PhenoFlow/blob/master/Animation_low_res.gif "Logo Title Text 2"